Solar Panels in Achill Island, Co. Mayo

 A 4kWp system in Achill Island typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,364 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Achill Island?
+Do solar panels increase property value in Achill Island?

 Do I need planning permission for solar panels?